-Students are encouraged to investigate other sources of financial aid, including churches, employers, corporations, Internet scholarship searches, and other organizations.
-Lists of available Internet scholarship searches may be requested from the Financial Aid Office.
+Students are encouraged to investigate other sources of financial aid, including churches, employers, corporations, internet scholarship searches, and other organizations.
+Lists of available internet scholarship searches may be obtained from the Financial Aid section of the WJU website.

 Students who receive financial aid are required to report to the Financial Aid Office all resources known or expected to be available to them for the year (e.g. church assistance).
 Failure to report these resources may result in delay in receiving funds, cancellation of awards, or the reversal of funds already received.